 Jessica completed editorial internships at The New Yorker and Vogue before beginning her magazine work in earnest as the assistant to Glamour's editor-in-chief, former ASME president Cindi Leive.
 Jessica was then promoted to associate editor and worked on a wide range of magazine content in addition to Glamour's book projects and Women of the Year Awards.
-After a stint as the editorial director of I Like What You're Wearing, where she launched an interactive digital magazine, Jessica was named features editor at Teen Vogue, where she's thrilled to be able to tell meaningful stories to teens.
+After a stint as the editorial director of I Like What You're Wearing, where she launched an interactive digital magazine, Jessica was named features editor and online deputy editor at Teen Vogue, where she's thrilled to be able to tell meaningful stories to teens through both print and web.
 She has a degree in film production from New York University's Tisch School of the Arts and spent most of her formative years as a ballerina.
 If she weren't working in magazines, Jessica would be...working in magazines.
 Who is she kidding—this is a darn good gig.

 Associate Editor/Men's Market Editor, ELLE